 EDDIE HARDAWAY, LMSW / DIRECTOR OF HCBS & CONTRACT SERVICES

 Danny Brito is the Community Engagement Coordinator and a New York Certified Peer Specialist at Rainbow Heights Club.
 Danny arranges the many guest visits and events we have at Rainbow Heights Club.
 He is an advocate for helping to remove the stigma of mental illness.
 Danny is a native New Yorker, a freelance artist and a lover of nature.
-Danny uses his art to help inspire those in recovery.
+In his spare time Danny enjoys art, movies and raising turtles.

 DANNY BRITO / COMMUNITY ENGAGEMENT COORDINATOR